rotcivegaf/mooniswap_orders/README.md

 When an user sign a order swap on Mooniswap should be specify address of the `poll`, the `from token`, `to token` and the`from token amount`, also the `expiry` and a `salt`.
 The `minReturn` is used for the amount of To Token to be received for the amount of From Token.
-The `maxLoss` is used for order type, if is greater than To Token Amount is a Take Profit order else is a Stop Loss Limit order.
+The `maxLoss` is used for order type, if is greater than To Token Amount is a 'Take Profit Order' else is a "Stop Loss Limit Order".
 Another observation of masLoss parameter its if is a Take Profit order the minLoss can be really hight.

 The contract require this: `minReturn <= To Token Amount <= maxLoss`